effyli/effyli.github.io/content/news/_index.md

 num_news: 5

 news_items:
+- text: "I was at VLDB'24, Guangzhou China.
+Here is my [trip report](blog/blog_vldb)"
+  extra_text: "August 2024."
+  date: 2024-08-05
+- text: "Our paper titled *'How different is different?
+Systematically identifying distribution shifts and their impacts in NER datasets'* got accepted to [Language Resources and Evaluation (LREC)](https://link.springer.com/article/10.1007/s10579-024-09754-8)!"
+  extra_text: "July 2024."
+  date: 2024-07-18
 - text: "Our paper titled *'Towards Efficient Data Wrangling with LLMs using Code Generation'* got accepted to [DEEM@SIGMOD'24](https://deem-workshop.github.io/)!
 I will be in Chile to present our work."
   extra_text: "May 2024."
   date: 2024-05-17